bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

   ```
 ---

 This post is about some reasonably advanced type-level features of [The Glasgow Haskell Compiler](https://www.haskell.org/ghc/) and as such I assume _some_ knowledge of Haskell.
 Despite this I've made an attempt to link to further resources on Haskell features as I introduce them.
-My hope is that even if this post as a whole doesn't make sense then at least some part of it might still be helpful.
+My hope is that even if _everything_ here doesn't make perfect sense then at least some part of it might still be helpful.

 ***